 - Motor Type: 60.3cc, 2-stroke

 - Larger bar and motor than the competition

-- Great for users in heavily wooded areas
+- Great for use in heavily-wooded areas

 - EPA and CARB compliant

-While much depends on the size and number of trees you’re dealing with, the Craftsman 16-inch is one of the best gas chainsaws for home use.
-To slice through larger trees, invest in a 22-inch chainsaw bar like that on the XtremepowerUS model.
+While the best gas chainsaw depends on the size and number of trees you want to cut or groom, the Craftsman S165 chainsaw ranks as the top gas-powered model.
+To slice through larger trees, invest in a 22-inch chainsaw bar like that on the XtremepowerUS chainsaw.

-How We Chose the Best Gas Chainsaw
+How We Chose the Best Gas Chainsaws

-We narrowed our research to focus primarily on chainsaws with two-stroke engines—some of the most popular options on the market because of their size and weight, maneuverability, and versatility to tackle light-duty or general tasks depending on the motor’s power output.
+We narrowed our research to focus primarily on chainsaws with two-stroke engines—some of the most popular options on the market because of their size and weight, maneuverability, and versatility to tackle light-duty or general tasks, depending on the motor’s power output.

-Our favorite models feature bars spanning anywhere from 12 inches to 24 inches in length to accommodate a range of tree diameters.
-While not always possible with the two-stroke gas engines, the team prioritized models with compliance to EPA and CARB emission standards.
+Our favorite models feature bars spanning anywhere from 12 to 24 inches in length to accommodate a range of tree diameters.
+While not all two-stroke gas engines meet environmental standards, the team prioritized models with compliance to Environmental Protection Agency (EPA) and (California Air Resources Board) CARB emission standards.